Subscription Management Glossary - CostLoop

 Recurring cost

 A recurring cost is any expense that repeats on a fixed schedule - monthly, quarterly, or annually.
-Subscriptions are the most common type of recurring cost for small businesses, but the category also includes retainers, memberships, and domain renewals.
+Subscriptions are the most common type of recurring cost for small and medium businesses, but the category also includes retainers, memberships, and domain renewals.
 Tracking recurring costs as a distinct category helps businesses understand their true fixed overhead.

 Subscription tracker

 A subscription tracker is a tool or system used to record, monitor, and manage all of a business's recurring software subscriptions in one place.
 A good tracker stores the cost, renewal date, billing cycle, and account owner for each subscription.
-CostLoop is a subscription tracker built for small businesses and freelancers who want full visibility without connecting bank accounts.
+CostLoop is a subscription tracker built for small and medium businesses and freelancers who want full visibility without connecting bank accounts.

 Renewal date